mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 Definitions and Data Types in the **studentSchoolAssociations** can be viewed by selecting **“Model”** just to the right of the "Example Value" option.
 Required components are marked with a red *.

 ## Mapping Documentation
-School Year 20-21 will introduce the Ed-Fi collection of Minnesota Common Course Catalogue (MCCC) and Graduation Requirements (GRR).
+School Year 21-22 will introduce the Ed-Fi collection of Minnesota Common Course Catalogue (MCCC) and Graduation Requirements (GRR).
+(These can be previewed in the 2021-2022 Sandbox Profile.)
 MCCC will not implement any of the Early Childhood elements at this time.

 In addition, MDE is beginning to work toward the eventual collection of Assessment pre-code and Assessment results data for the MCA and MTAS Assessment.